acxz/gym-ccc/README.md

-The main purpose of this library is to provide premade gym environments implementing dynamics of traditional control problems that incorporate the non-normalized states of the system.
+The main purpose of this library is to provide premade gym environments implementing dynamics of traditional control problems that incorporate the non-normalized states of the system, whether that is through not normalizing the observation output of `step` or by adding the state information in the output `info` dict of `step`.

 ## Installation